What is LinkedIn?

 Fill in your profile.
 The more thorough you are, the better you will be able to utilize LinkedIn’s features.
 Add your web sites, other social media sites, any published or patented material, résumés and other contact information.

-By registering on LinkedIn or using the LinkedIn website, you are agreeing to LinkedIn’s Terms of Service:
+By registering on LinkedIn or using the LinkedIn website, you are agreeing to LinkedIn’s User Agreement:

 - Comply with all applicable laws